VMware HTTP reset peer

 Target service port

-It defines the port of the target service.
-You can tune it using the TARGET_SERVICE_PORT
+It specifies the port of the target service.
+Tune it by using the TARGET_SERVICE_PORT environment variable.

 Use the following example to tune it: